Pulse

 Key Features of Pulse

-- Interactive Heatmap: Visualize county and sub-county-level sentiment towards renewable development; pinpoint operating, planned, and canceled or postponed project locations; and quickly identify jurisdictions with moratoriums.
+- Interactive Heatmap: Visualize county and sub-county-level sentiment, pinpoint existing and planned project locations, and quickly identify jurisdictions with moratoriums.

-- AI-Driven Sentiment Analysis: Access in-depth analysis of thousands of news articles to understand local sentiment towards renewable development.
+- AI-Driven Sentiment Analysis: Access in-depth analysis of thousands of news articles, petitions, and posts on X or Facebook groups to understand local sentiment towards renewable and data center development.

-- Vast Regulations Database: Review hundreds of moratoriums and ordinances with concise summaries and optional Expert Verifications.
+- Vast Regulations Database: Review summaries of moratoriums and ordinances.

 Pulse Information in the Map